Data Visualization+Blender/Scripting/Python All-in-One (Paperback)

 Noah Kim • Indie Dev

 Okay, wow.
 This is one of those books that makes you want to do things.
 The data storytelling framing is chef’s kiss.
-(Side note: if you like Kinematics and Dynamics, you’ll likely enjoy this too.)
+(Side note: if you like QuickStart Guide to (Ultra-)High Performance Visualizations, you’ll likely enjoy this too.)

 Sophia Rossi • Editor